-The decision is transformational.
+The decision to reduce GST on MMF yarn to 12% is transformational.

 The 22nd meeting of the GST Council has decided to reduce GST rate on man-made fibre (MMF) yarn to 12 per cent from the earlier 18 per cent, and other measures.
 Fibre2Fashion presents views of some of the textile and apparel organisations.